Wizards sharp early and late in 133-119 win over Pistons

-”Brad’s going to be Brad, so he’s going to do what he’s been doing all year, his whole career,” Thomas said. ”Slowly, I’m feeling like myself more and more.”

-Thomas returned from a calf injury, while the Pistons were without injured stars Blake Griffin and Andre Drummond.

-Washington shot 17 of 21 from the field in the first quarter.
-The Wizards made all three of their 3-point attempts and all six of their free throws in the opening period.
+The Pistons were without injured stars Blake Griffin and Andre Drummond, and Washington shot 17 of 21 (81%) from the field in the first quarter.
+The Wizards also made all three of their 3-point attempts and all six of their free throws in the opening period, building a 43-31 lead.

-”You give a team 43 points in the first quarter, that’s the game,” Detroit coach Dwane Casey said. ”You let a team see the ball go through the basket, a team that’s been struggling.
-They lost how many straight?”

-The Wizards snapped a four-game losing streak, and the Pistons failed to build on their victory at Houston on Saturday night.

 Detroit rallied after falling behind by 16 in the second quarter, but the Wizards were relentless offensively.
-Davis Bertans added 17 points for Washington.
+Isaiah Thomas returned from a calf injury and scored 23 points for Washington, and Davis Bertans added 17.

 Derrick Rose and Markieff Morris each scored 22 points for Detroit.